apache/nuttx-apps/examples/README.txt

     CONFIG_EXAMPLES_QENCODER_DEVPATH - The path to the QE device.
 Default:
       /dev/qe0
-    CONFIG_EXAMPLES_QENCODER_NSAMPLES - If CONFIG_NSH_BUILTIN_APPS
-      is defined, then the number of samples is provided on the command line and this value is ignored.
-Otherwise, this number of samples is collected and the program terminates.
+    CONFIG_EXAMPLES_QENCODER_NSAMPLES - This number of samples is collected and the program terminates.
 Default:  Samples are collected indefinitely.
     CONFIG_EXAMPLES_QENCODER_DELAY - This value provides the delay (in milliseonds) between each sample.
-If CONFIG_NSH_BUILTIN_APPS
-      is defined, then this value is the default delay if no other delay is provided on the command line.
 Default:  100 milliseconds

 examples/random
 ^^^^^^^^^^^^^^^